ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameStrings/strObjects.rst

      pos = str.find("is")
      print(pos)

-.. tabbed:: 4_2_5_WSt
+.. tabbed:: 3_2_5_WSt

     .. tab:: Question

         Write the code to evaluate the length of the string "I like green eggs" and print it.
 It should print "The length is 17".

-           .. activecode::  4_2_5_WSq
+        .. activecode::  3_2_5_WSq

-               :nocodelens:
+            sentence = 'I like green eggs'

     .. tab:: Answer

-            Create variable to hold the string.

-            .. activecode::  4_2_5_WSa
+        .. activecode::  3_2_5_WSa
-                :nocodelens:

             # DECLARE VARIABLES
             sentence = 'I like green eggs'
             # PRINT RESULT
             print('The length is ' + str(len(sentence)))